pedroh-leao/Deep-Learning/Convolutional Neural Network/README.md

 # Convolutional Neural Network (CNN)
-This folder contains models that one classifies handwritten digits and the other classifies cats and dogs.
+This folder contains models that classify handwritten digits ,cats and dogs, cifar-10 dataset images and homer and bart simpson.